 Atty.
 Mitchell Olson

 Mitch Olson joined the NWLT board in 2004 and serves on the Conservation Committee.
 Mitch obtained his Bachelor’s Degree from the University of Wisconsin-Madison in 1994, in International Relations (Managing the Global Commons) with Certificate in Environmental Studies.
 He subsequently earned his law degree from the Northwestern School of Law of Lewis & Clark College, Portland, Ore., in 1997.
 He also received a Master of Science degree in Urban & Regional Planning from UW-Madison in 2003.

 Since 1997, Mitch has been licensed and actively practiced as an attorney.
-He has worked at the Eckert & Kost firm in Rhinelander, WI (1997-2005) and Axley Brynelson in Madison, WI (2006-2012).
+He has worked at the Eckert & Kost firm in Rhinelander, WI (1997-2005) and Axley Brynelson in Madison, WI (2006-present).
 Olson’s law practice focuses on civil litigation, with an emphasis on municipal, real estate, environmental and land use law.

 Mitch joined the Northwoods Land Trust Board of Directors in 2004.
 Based on his time vacationing and residing in northern Wisconsin, he appreciates the developmental pressures affecting the region and the limited natural lands remaining, especially parcels with lake and river frontage.
 He strives to use his legal and land use expertise to assist the Board in its mission.

 From a personal perspective, Mitch is a dedicated fly-fisherman and outdoors enthusiast, including hiking, biking, camping, and canoeing.
 He learned to appreciate the outdoors and the environment from his grandfather, who took him on many fishing adventures throughout the state.
 Mitch also supports other conservation organizations, including Trout Unlimited and Gathering Waters Conservancy.